imdrasil/jennifer.cr/docs/model_mapping.md

 end
 ```

+## Mapping definition

-`%mapping(options, strict = true)` macros stands for describing all model attributes.
+`%mapping(options, strict = true)` macros stands for defining all model attributes.
 If field has no extra parameter, you can just specify name and type (type in case of crystal language): `field_name: :Type`.
-But you can use tuple and provide next parameters:
+Named tuple can be used instead of type.
+Next keys are supported:

 | argument | description |
 | --- | --- |